 Protect your pocketbook.
 Ask your California child support lawyer to make sure that your support order clearly spells out what money is intended for care of the children and what money is intended for spousal support.

-The San Francisco child support attorneys at Law Offices of Paul H. Nathan work to protect your assets during and after your divorce.
+The Marin County child support attorneys at Law Offices of Paul H. Nathan work to protect your assets during and after your divorce.
 To schedule an appointment, call 415-341-1144.